makeandbuild/vessl/README.md

 * [EntityLoader](./src/main/java/com/makeandbuild/vessl/fixture/EntityLoader.java) - is responsible for loading the fixture data from a source
 * [EntityManager](./src/main/java/com/makeandbuild/vessl/fixture/EntityManager.java) - is responsible for persisting the loaded entity to the target data source

-Fixtures have been implemented to support full set loading of the fixture data into memory which is great for small data sets.
-This however, becomes an issue when you want to load extremely large data sets which we refer to as "Mega Fixures".
-To support this, we wanted to create a iterated loader that allows you to consume a stream and work with an active entity to persist it atomically.
-The entityManager's really already support this, so doing so just required us to modify the loader implementation.

 To get a simple fixture working create your model JSON file like [com.makeandbuild.vessl.persistence.User.json](./src/test/resources/fixtures/com.makeandbuild.vessl.persistence.User.json)

     [